DIY 5 Oil Aromatherapy Toolkit for Artists

 “I love Rosemary, said Mayberry, “because it’s very warming to both the mind and the body.
 It has this lovely, fresh, truly uplifting aroma and it’s actually one of the most effective oils for boosting self-esteem.”

-Fourth Oil for Your Aromatherapy Toolkit for Artists: AgarWood
+Fourth Oil for Your Aromatherapy Toolkit for Artists and Writers: AgarWood

 “You only need just a bit of precious Agarwood oil to get you back in balance when you are out of whack, said Mayberry.